 High-profile risk threats identified by Onapsis Research Labs experts reveals that unauthorized users could access business-critical applications leveraging SAP BusinessObjects

 SAP is a complex and ever changing system, whether because of changes introduced to your SAP implementation to better suit your business or through the application of Security Notes (Patches) to ensure that newly disclosed vulnerabilities are mitigated.

 In order to provide a predictable and scheduled flow of vulnerability mitigation information and security patches, SAP releases the major part of their latest Security Notes information on the second Tuesday of every month.
 Due to this regular disclosure of new security issues that could potentially weaken the security of SAP systems within an organization, it’s highly recommended to carry out periodic assessments on a monthly basis at least.

 At Onapsis we are very concerned about our client’s SAP system security and also the state of SAP security in general, so to assist our customers, we perform a detailed analysis of the monthly SAP Security Notes as soon as they are published.
 The goal of this is to provide SAP clients with detailed information about the newly released notes and vulnerabilities affecting their SAP systems and help guide their testing of these systems within their organization.

-The plot graph illustrates the distribution of CVSS scores across the Security Notes released in November.
-The only notes taken into account to make it, where the ones to which SAP set a CVSS (14 out of the 86 SAP Security Notes).
-As you may observe in the graph, the SAP Security Notes this month have a range of values from 3.5 to 10.0 with a median of 6.
+The plot graph illustrates the distribution of CVSS scores across the Security Notes released in December.
+The only notes taken into account to build it, were the ones to which SAP set a CVSS (14 out of the 28 SAP Security Notes).
+As you may observe in the graph, the SAP Security Notes this month have a range of values from 1.5 to 7.5 with a median of 3.9.